tamedevelopers/database/README.md

 ## BootLoader
 - If you do not want to include or use the `init.php` file
-    - All you need do is call the bootloader, to start your application.
+    - All you need do is call the bootloader, to start the database life-circle.

 ```php
 use Tamedevelopers\Database\Capsule\AppManager;